OPEC raises oil demand view in long-term outlook

 By 2045, there will be 2.6 billion vehicles on the world's roads, a billion more than in 2022, OPEC forecast.
 Over 72% of them will be powered by a combustion engine despite electric vehicles being the fastest-growing segment, the report said.

-OPEC and its allies, known as OPEC+, are again cutting supply to support the market.
+OPEC and its allies, known as OPEC+, are again cutting supply to support crude prices.
 The report sees OPEC's total share of the oil market rising to 40% in 2045 from 34% in 2022 as non-OPEC output starts declining from the early 2030s.

 EXCLUSIVE-OPEC raises oil demand view in long-term outlook